clux/modul8/docs/api.md

    - `domloader`  A function or name of a global fn that safety wraps code with a DOMContentLoaded barrier
    - `namespace`  The namespace modul8 uses in your browser, to export console helpers to, defaulting to `M8`
    - `logging`    Boolean to set whether to log `require()` calls in the console, defaults to `false`
+   - `force`      Boolean to set whether to force recompilation or not - should only be useful when working on modul8 itself.

 **You SHOULD** set `domloader` to something.
 Without this option, it will NOT wait for the DOM and simply wrap all main application code in a anonymous self-executing function.